Leohoji/deep-learning-hyperparameter-tuning-projects/README.md

 All of selection methods can drive the GA to evolve the better hyperparameter searching.

-The evalueation value of baseline model is `0.683`, and it improves to `0.166`, `0.169`, and `0.15` by using GA with Rank Selection, Roulette Wheel Selection, and Tournament Selection respectively.
+The evaluation value of baseline model is `0.683`, and it improves to `0.166`, `0.169`, and `0.15` by using GA with Rank Selection, Roulette Wheel Selection, and Tournament Selection respectively.

 | Model                    | MSE value | Epochs | Windows (Look Back) |
 | -----------------------  | --------- | ------ | ------------------- |